Austin Meadows Player Props: Tigers vs. Astros

-The Detroit Tigers and Austin Meadows, who went 0-for-3 last time in action, battle Hunter Brown and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+On Wednesday, Austin Meadows (on the back of going 0-for-5) and the Detroit Tigers face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rays.
+He had a hitless showing in his previous game (0-for-5) against the Astros.

 Austin Meadows Game Info & Props vs. the Astros